tomba1999/HighwayDodgeGame/README.md

 - **Key Functions**:
   - `pygame.mixer.music.load()`: Loads a music file to be played as the background track.
   - `pygame.mixer.Sound()`: Manages short sound effects, like collision sounds or power-up activations.

+## Design Process

+### Conceptualization and Style Selection
+The initial phase of the design process involved selecting an appropriate visual style that aligned with the simple and conceptual nature of the game while ensuring compatibility across various platforms.
+The team opted for a 16-bit retro style, reminiscent of classic games, which effectively supported the game’s basic gameplay mechanics.
+This style choice was inspired notably by the aesthetics of older video games and the vibrant, neon retro look of titles like *Hotline Miami*.

+### Tool Selection for Design Creation
+To facilitate the creation of pixel art graphics, the team evaluated various tools that would allow for easy conversion to commonly used image formats (JPGs, PNGs) and seamless collaboration.
+The decision was made to use **Piskel**, a web-based pixel art application.
+Piskel was chosen for its ability to save designs in its native format (.piskel) without losing quality or pixel integrity, enabling any team member to create or modify designs effortlessly.

+### Design Development
+Design development followed a structured approach, starting with the creation of vehicle sprites.
+The sequence of design was strategically planned: first the blue car, followed by the red, yellow, green, and purple cars.
+This progression ensured a diverse selection of colors for player choice and added variation to the game’s traffic.
+Subsequently, truck designs and the shield item were created.
+Additionally, the background GIF of the street, which adds a dynamic visual element to the game, was also designed using Piskel.

+### Integration into the Game
+Upon finalizing the designs, all assets including the background GIF were exported as JPG and PNG files and integrated into the game.
+This last step involved placing each design appropriately within the game environment to maintain aesthetic coherence and gameplay functionality.

 ## Challenges and Solutions